Home Recipes Bisquick Sausage Balls Recipe

 Moisture is essential in this recipe!
 You’ll only end up with dry sausage balls if you don’t!

 The last culprit is low-fat sausage.
 These balls get a lot of juiciness from the fat of the sausage.
-That said, you’ll want sausage with a high in fat.
+That said, you’ll want sausage that’s high in fat.

 Tips and Tricks for the Bet Bisquick Sausage Balls

-• Line your baking sheets with a layer of parchment paper to make clean-up a lot easier.
+- Line your baking sheets with parchment paper.
+Doing so will make cleanup a lot easier.

-• No Bisquick on hand?
+- No Bisquick on hand?
 No problem!
 Bisquick mix is easy to replicate.
-Just combine these ingredients and you’re all set:
+Make your own with this simple homemade Bisquick substitute recipe.

 Recipe Variations

-• If you’re on a low-carb diet, but still want to enjoy these heavenly balls, use CarbQuik low carb flour or Hearsmart Bisquick.
+- Counting carbs?
+Use CarbQuik low carb flour or Heartsmart Bisquick.
 If you need to add liquid to the batter, use almond milk.

 What to Serve with Bisquick Sausage Balls